thejaminator/blog/content/post/serimats_experience.md

 How to research something - do the minimal thing that will update your beliefs the most.
 For example, Ethan suggested that we can few-shot a model as a proxy for fine-tuning it.
 You few-shot a model much faster than finetuning - and that gives us a fast clue of whether optimizing a model for a certain thing will work.
 I also trained my sense of what experiments to run next -  I think that by the end of MATS, I had a distilled model of Ethan's feedback in my head, which told me what kind of experiments he was looking for in my weekly meetings.

 Making friends / networking.
-Being from Singapore, where there are not many people working on AI alignment, I really appreciated the opportunity to make friend and meet with people who are also interested in AI alignment.
-For example, I worked with Miles Turpin - who was our mentor as well - and he gave us so much help in our research direction.
+Coming from Singapore, where few people work on AI alignment, I greatly appreciated the opportunity to make friends in the AI alignment community.
+For example, through this project, I worked with Miles Turpin - who mentored us - and he gave us so much help in our research direction.
 From him, I learnt what kind of alignment research was interesting and impactful to other researchers.
+Furthermore, being based physically in Berkeley and London allowed me to meet other researchers in the area.
+Knowing other researchers is important for getting feedback on your research, so that you know that you're on the right track.

 <!-- Softskills - Comunication, making slides.
 Rob Miles gave a talk about why communication is so important.
 In the end, we probably won't be in the room where AGI gets invented.
 If we want to influence the development of safe AGI, we need to publish research that actually influences the people who invent AGI.
 We want them to read our research.
 That means writing and conveying our ideas well.  -->